joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 ### 2

->2.
-If you select three sticks, each of random length (between 0 and 1), what is the probability of being able to form a triangle with them?
+>If you select three sticks, each of random length (between 0 and 1), what is the probability of being able to form a triangle with them?

 Now we've got three numbers, $x$, $y$, and $z$, and so we are working in the unit cube.
 Each of the three constraints now tells us that the triangle-making points are to one side of a plane: